The heart cannot produce enough blood flow to satisfy the body?s needs or can do so only with difficulty.

 Diuretics if congested

-Ca++ channel blockers in
+Ca++ channel blockers in some cases

 NO ROLE for digoxin.

 The rapid relief of acute myocardial ischemia is often effective when diastolic dysfunction is secondary to this condition.
 The reduction in heart rate caused by beta-blockers has several beneficial on diastolic function, including a prolongation of the filling period and an amelioration of ischemia. calcium channel blockers, especially Verapamil, have been shown to accelerate ventricular relaxation in patients with hypertrophic cardiomyopathy and have been reported to be useful in the treatment of diastolic dysfunction characteristic of this condition.
 Other beneficial mechanisms are reduction in heart rate, control of hypertension, reduced microvascular ischemia and oxygen demand, amelioration of intracellular calcium overload and regression of left ventricular hypertrophy.